hashicorp/terraform-provider-rightscale/website/docs/d/cm_server_template.markdown

 # rightscale_server_template

-Use this data source to get the ID or other attributes of a server template in your account for use in other resources.
+Use this data source to get the Href or other attributes of a server template in your account for use in other resources.

 Filter block is optional - ommitting it will result in the first available server template in a given cloud.